Blair1233/Class24/1-Lesson-Plans/10-Cryptography/3/activities/02_Cryptography_Refresher/unsolved/readme.md

 3. Using GPG, clearsign the message with a digital signature, and name your output file with your name, such as: `Important_Communication_by_Myname`

-4. Working with the same partner as in the assymetric key activity from last class, send the clearsigned message to the partner.
+4. Working with the same partner as in the asymmetric key activity from last class, send the clearsigned message to the partner.

     - Note: If this partner isn't available, join another group to exchange exported public keys and clearsigned messages with.